 Higuchi would like both Japanese and fans from abroad to know about keeping river otters is that they are not easy pets.
 Unlike dogs or cats, they are still wild animals, and even if they are bottle-raised to become used to humans, they still don't listen to commands and wreak havoc chewing on household items.

 "I've had people ask me, 'I bought an otter, but I don't know a good veterinarian.
 What do I do?' and it makes me think, 'Then why did you buy it?'" she said, stressing that doing proper research and finding a proper vet before even considering buying the animal (if legal) is extremely important.
-Between constantly chowing down on special phosphorus cat food to prevent kidney stones and taking baths twice a day in a pool in the Higuchi's bathroom, otters can also be a heavy burden on finances aside from their roughly 1.6 million yen price tag.
+Between constantly chowing down on special cat food that does not contain phosphorus to prevent kidney stones and taking baths twice a day in a pool in the Higuchi's bathroom, otters can also be a heavy burden on finances aside from their roughly 1.6 million yen price tag.

 Still, the Higuchi's aren't looking to take advantage of Takechiyo and Aoi's popularity, and reject all requests to "manage" the pair.
 "This is just our hobby.
 I'm not looking to make money," she said, putting out most of the items for the sake of the otters' fans.
 "They're a part of our family."